Normal forms of random braids

 The stable region of the sample is taken to be the intersection of the stable regions for all the functions.

-\autoref{Fig:stable-start} shows the start of the stable region, determined as described above, as a function of $n$ and the word length for both uniformly random words and uniformly random braids.
-The data shows that, for fixed $n$ and a given method of generating random braids, stable regions exist for sufficiently long random braids, and that their starting position does not depend on the word length of the random braids.
+\autoref{Fig:stable-start-k} and \autoref{Fig:stable-start-n} show the start of the stable region, determined as described above, as a function of $n$ and the word length for both uniformly random words and uniformly random braids.
+The data shows that, for fixed $n$ and a given method of generating random braids, stable regions exist for sufficiently long random braids, and that their starting positions do not depend on the word length of the random braids.

-Our observations thus lead us to making the following conjecture.
+Our observations thus lead us to make the following conjecture.